ibm-cloud-docs/EventStreams/satellite_provisioning.md

 {{site.data.keyword.satelliteshort}} instances are required, the hosts requirement applies to each {{site.data.keyword.messagehub}} instance.
 {: note}

-## Provision {{site.data.keyword.messagehub}} service instance
-{: #satellite-provision-es-instance}
-{: step}

-After preparing your {{site.data.keyword.satelliteshort}} location, granting service authorization, and attaching additional hosts, you can provision a {{site.data.keyword.messagehub}} service instance:

-1. Navigate to the catalog, by clicking **Catalog** in the navigation bar.
-2. Look for the **Event Streams** tile in the **Integration** section and select it.
-3. In the **Select a location** field, select the {{site.data.keyword.satelliteshort}} location you provisioned.
-When your {{site.data.keyword.satelliteshort}} location is selected, the pricing plan information will be updated.
-Review the {{site.data.keyword.satelliteshort}} plan details.
-4. Specify a **Service name** if something other than the default name is desired.
-5. Click **Create**.

-When you provision an {{site.data.keyword.messagehub}} service instance, a service cluster is automatically deployed into your {{site.data.keyword.satelliteshort}} location.
-You can verify the start of the deployment of the service cluster with the following steps:

-1. From the left hand **Navigation Menu**, select **{{site.data.keyword.satelliteshort}}**, then **Locations**.
-2. Select your {{site.data.keyword.satelliteshort}} location.
-3. Select **Services**.
-4. Verify that a service named **messagehub** is listed.
-If it is not yet listed, refresh the page until it is listed before moving to the next step.

-While the service instance and cluster are provisioned, create the storage assignment.
-Proceed to the next step and complete the instructions.
-{: important}

 ## Create the block storage configuration assignment (using {{site.data.keyword.satelliteshort}} Storage UI)
 {: #satellite-create-storage-assignment}